Getting Rid of Possums from your Sutherland Shire home.

 Getting Rid of Possums

 - Deter possums from entering your home using motion sensitive lights and or sprinklers

 - Deter possums by scattering dog or cat hair.
 The smell of potential conflict from a predator could be enough to deter some possums

 - Spread smelly concoctions in areas that you want to deter possums.
 Mothballs, Ammonia and crushed garlic and scents that possums are not fond of.
 You can also use bird spikes in high traffic areas

 - Remove food sources that attacks possums.
 Never feed possums, keep bin areas tidy and prevent possums from getting into bins and garbage cans by making sure the lids are secure and tight.
 You can also feed you pets indoors to stop possums from eating pet food.
 Clean up BBQ areas and Grills.
 Clean up fruit and berries that falls from trees and plants.

 - Keep possums out or possum proof areas by covering areas that possums use to enter you home.
 You can also trim tree branches that hang over your home.

-If you think you might have Possums in or around your home you will need to contact Knockout Pest Control for a Possum inspection.
+If you think you might have Possums in or around your home you will need to contact Knockout Pest Control by Rentokil for a Possum inspection.

-Knockout Pest Control offer a full possum trapping and proofing service as we are licensed to do so by the National Parks & Wildlife Service.
+Knockout Pest Control by Rentokil offer a full possum trapping and proofing service as we are licensed to do so by the National Parks & Wildlife Service.

 The possums are small to mid-sized, nocturnal, omnivorous, mostly arboreal and generally brown or grey.
 In the Australian ecosystem their place is roughly similar to squirrels in the northern hemisphere.
 The 1st toe on hind feet is opposable, and the 2nd and 3rd toes are fused except for claws at the tip used for grooming.